Jump to

 For a particle of matter in the model to gain persistent momentum

-The particle of matter has to be pushed along by an attached particle of light
+The particle of matter has to be pushed along

 The following animation shows particles of light in the model attaching themselves to an electron and an electron pair, and pushing the electrons along, the